kamranayub/kamranayub.github.io/input/guides/raspberry-pi-3-baby-monitor.md

 ## Updates

+### 2017-10-25

+- Thanks to [Andrew](#comment-3574356701) for pointing out some differences between different Raspbian versions!
+I updated the Picam installation step.
+- I updated my Picam arguments to be what I'm using now after some testing.
+The args I'm using seem pretty stable now.

 ### 2017-10-02

 - I missed the fact that the `/run/shm` directories are blown away on Pi restarts.
 The startup script now makes sure they exist (should fix slow feeds).